Ryan Zinke: Education

 In 2015, Zinke voted for an amendment proposed by Representative Dave Loebsack that provided for the expansion of the use of digital learning through the establishment of a competitive grant program to implement and evaluate the results of technology-based learning practices.
-The amendment passed, 218–213.
+The amendment passed, 218–213, but stalled and died in the Senate.

 Environmental regulation

 Zinke frequently voted in opposition to environmentalists on issues including coal extraction and oil and gas drilling.
-When Trump opened nearly all U.S. coastal waters to extractive drilling, rescinding Obama's protections, nearly a dozen coastal states protested.
-Zinke visited with Florida Governor Ron DeSantis and exempted only Florida's coast from drilling.
+When Trump opened nearly all U.S. coastal waters to extractive drilling, rescinding Obama's restrictions a dozen coastal states out of 30 total protested.
+Zinke visited with Florida governor Ron DeSantis and exempted only Florida's coast from drilling.

 Climate change

 Zinke has shifted over time on the issue of climate change.
-In 2010, while in the Montana Senate, Zinke was one of nearly 1,200 state legislators who signed a letter to President Obama and Congress calling for "comprehensive clean energy jobs and climate change legislation."
-But since 2010, he has repeatedly expressed doubt about anthropogenic climate change; in an October 2014 debate, Zinke said, "it's not a hoax, but it's not proven science either."
+In 2010, while in the Montana Senate, Zinke was one of nearly 1,200 state legislators who signed a letter to President Barack Obama and Congress calling for "comprehensive clean energy jobs and climate change legislation."
+Since 2010, however, he has repeatedly expressed doubt about anthropogenic climate change; in an October 2014 debate, Zinke said, "it's not a hoax, but it's not proven science either."
 During Senate confirmation hearings on his nomination as Interior Secretary, Zinke said that humans "influence" climate change, but did not acknowledge the scientific consensus that human activity is the dominant cause of climate change.